poplio269/iv-calculator/README.md

 # iv-calculator

-This is a simple, text-based IV calculator for Pokemon.
+This is a simple, text-based IV calculator for Pokemon, written in C.

 It is designed for generations 3-7.

 ## How to use: